 Big Ben ready to chime

-Cliff claimed 4-31 during July’s Vitality Blast clash with Nottinghamshire at Headingley before, the following month, he returned 3-37 against Glamorgan at Cardiff in the Metro Bank One-Day Cup.
+In July 2024, he claimed 4-31 during a Vitality Blast clash with Nottinghamshire at Headingley before, the following month, returning 3-37 against Glamorgan at Cardiff in the One-Day Cup.

-He has now had exposure to all three formats, though his next aim will be to nail down a more regular place in Yorkshire’s first team.
+He has now had exposure to all three formats, though his next aim will be to nail down a more regular first-team place.

 Halifax-born Cliff made his first-team debut in 2022 in 50-over cricket before playing his only two Rothesay County Championship matches to date in 2023.
-He made his T20 bow in last summer’s Blast.
+He made his T20 bow in the 2024 Blast.

 Cliff has been a regular in the county’s second-team in recent years and has also played for the England Under 19s.